mdejesus23/melnerdz-website/src/data/blogs/2025/12/nodejs-event-loop/index.md

 If your server feels “stuck,” check for long synchronous loops or JSON/string operations on large objects.
 Profilers (`node --prof`, Chrome DevTools) can reveal hotspots.

 Further reading: Node.js docs on event loop, libuv guide.

-—

-FAQ

-Q: Is Node.js truly single-threaded?
-A: Your JavaScript runs on a single main thread, but Node uses other threads under the hood (libuv thread pool, OS) for I/O. You can also use `worker_threads` for CPU-bound tasks.

-Q: Why do Promises run “sooner” than `setTimeout(0)`?
-A: Promise callbacks are microtasks and run at the end of the current turn before the loop continues to the next phase where timers live.

-Q: Can I guarantee `setImmediate` always before/after `setTimeout(0)`?
-A: No. The relative order can vary based on context (polling state, platform).
-Prefer Promises for deterministic microtask ordering.